Download Copper Clay Tutorials

 Updated in May 2013, this instruction pdf has everything you need to work with all the Goldie Bronze varieties and Goldie Copper clay.

-Instruction Manual for Hadar’s Clay™ Quick-fire Copper, Bronze, Pearl Grey Steel, Steel, and White Bronze - Hadar Jacobson
+Instruction Manual for Hadar's One-Fire Clays - Hadar Jacobson

 Mixing Instructions for Copper and Bronze Clay Powder - Hadar Jacobson